mahfuz225bd/trycode/README.md

 - Revise whole code of this editor and re-write optimized version

+- Remove title text for both textarea and iframe

-- Try to add more features as possible, which should be atleast for HTML or HTML-CSS-JS
+- Try to add more features as possible, which should be at least for HTML or HTML-CSS-JS